 Fire: Whoa, whoa, back up.
 "Crash in my crib"?Mary Marvel: Too street?Fire: Next to you, Laura Bush is too street.Mary Marvel: That's what Booster said.
 Not in so many words, but —Fire: Booster?Mary Marvel: Booster Gold?
 Y'know — our teammate?Fire: Yes, I believe I've heard of him.
 Now what exactly did our dear teammate tell you?Mary Marvel: That I was too... retro.
 That I needed to... how did he put it?
 Get down with my boogie parts and —Fire: That's enough.

 - I Don't Need Your Civil War has Captain America driving a getaway truck shouting "The pigs are on our tail, homie!" and Luke Cage muttering to himself "Note to self: never teach Cap slang ever again."

 - In Shrek the Third Shrek uses slang to try talk to Arthur, who just freaks out further and screams "Help, I'm being kidnapped by a monster that's trying to relate to me!"

-- In the Inside Out short "Riley's First Date", Riley's mother tries this during an attempt to casually ask about the eponymous date.
+- In the Inside Out short "Riley's First Date?", Riley's mother tries this during an attempt to casually ask about the eponymous date ("So, what's the dealio with Jordan?
+O-M-G, he is awesomesauce, fo'shizzy!").
 Riley's Disgust is so, well, disgusted she just walks away from the console.